ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up a rule package

 1. Create a rule package in .xml format (with Unicode encoding), similar to the following example.
-(You can copy this example and modify it for your use.)
+(You can copy, modify, and use our example.)

    Recall from the previous procedure that our PatientRecords schema defines five fields as searchable: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.
 Our example rule package includes those fields and references the database schema file (edm.xml), with one *ExactMatch* items per searchable field.
 Consider the following ExactMatch item: